Contact Sales

 All fields are required

-SignalWire RELAY | Call Control for NodeJS | SignalWire
+SignalWire RELAY: Call Control for NodeJS | SignalWire

 Product

-SignalWire RELAY | Call Control for NodeJS
+SignalWire RELAY: Call Control for NodeJS

-Real-time Communications that don’t REST
+Real-time communications that don’t REST

-REST (Representational State Transfer) has become rather prolific, with more than 70% of all public APIs being REST.
+REST (Representational State Transfer) has been prolific, with more than 70% of all public APIs being REST.
 The popularity comes from the fact that REST builds upon existing systems and features of HTTP, making it familiar to web developers everywhere.
 REST was chosen over alternatives like SOAP, for its close coupling with JSON and web-friendly format, which web developers preferred when rapidly iterating web applications.
 That said, there are limitations to REST.

 REST-based applications by nature are stateless.
 The state is managed by the client.
 Similarly, since HTTP doesn't have a mechanism to push notifications from the server to the client, it is difficult to implement any type of service where the server updates the client in real-time.
 At least not without the use of polling, web sockets, or another type of webhook.